Role of the Advisory Board

 Dr Ron Ben-David

 Dr Ron Ben-David is a thought leader and innovator and University of Melbourne Alumnus whose positions have included Chair of the Essential Services Commission, Deputy Secretary of the Department of Premier and Cabinet in Victoria and Head of Secretariat at the Garnaut Climate Change Review.
-Ron is currently a Panel Member of the Local Government Rating System Review.
-He is also on the advisory boards of the Regulatory Policy Institute (Australia New Zealand) and Customer Stewardship Australia (University of Sydney).
+Ron was recently a Panel Member of the Local Government Rating System Review and was appointed Professorial Fellow, Monash University, in 2020.
+Ron is also on the advisory boards of the Regulatory Policy Institute (Australia New Zealand) and Customer Stewardship Australia (University of Sydney).

 Associate Professor Juan Carlos Carbajal has expertise in market design, mechanism design, behavioural economics and contract theory and is based at the UNSW Sydney.
 He is also a fellow at AGORA Group.